Magicat8bill/Sneaky-S0ng/README.md

 - `+` (plus)
 - `=` (equals)
 ---
-  *Note - negative numbers are accepted because of the dashes, but they do not have their distinct cipher.*
+  *Note - negative numbers are accepted because of the dashes but do not have a distinct cipher.*